-There are at least 350 ultra-low temperature (ULT) freezers on campus that collectively use 2,750,000 kWh annually, which produces about 2,000 metric tonnes of CO2 (equivalents) a year.
-These freezers costs UIC anywhere from $250,000 – $750,000 a year in energy costs.
-The Office of Sustaianbility would like to decrease energy usage from ULT freezers on campus.
+There are many ultra-low temperature (ULT) freezers on campus that collectively use more than 3MWh annually, which produces about 2,000 metric tonnes of CO2 (equivalents) a year.
+These freezers cost UIC anywhere from $250,000 – $750,000 a year in energy costs.
+The Office of Sustainability would like to decrease energy usage from ULT freezers on campus.

 The goal is to make UIC labs more energy efficient without imposing undue cost to the department.
-We would like everyone to buy the most energy efficient ultra-low temperature freezer possible and, along with the Illinois Department of Commerce of Economic Opportunity, UIC is currently offering an incentive program.
+We would like everyone to buy the most energy efficient ultra-low temperature freezer possible so UIC is currently offering an incentive program.
 Whether you are purchasing a new freezer for your new lab, or trying to replace your old freezer, UIC wants to help you buy the most energy efficient model possible.